 Our compressor stations are unmanned and facility lights are shut off at night (except for safety lights over doorways) unless there are maintenance activities being conducted.

-We anticipate that 2,000 to 2,500 short-term jobs will be created on our pipeline project, which will bring millions in economic benefits to local communities.
+More than 6,000 jobs have been created throughout the construction of the pipeline.
 In addition, approximately 16 to 35 permanent field positions for operations and maintenance will be maintained once the pipeline is operational.
-While long-term pipeline-related jobs will be small in relation to construction jobs, the long-term, ongoing economic benefits to local communities will be substantial, including investment in local communities through our community investment partnerships and our education and training plan.
+While long-term pipeline-related jobs will be small in relation to construction jobs, the long-term, ongoing economic benefits to local communities will be substantial, including through the development of a skilled workforce through experience working on the project, as well as investment in local communities through our community investment partnerships.

 Indigenous people are already benefiting economically from our northern B.C. pipeline projects, participating in tens of thousands of hours of environmental field work as advisors, technicians and support employees.
 In fact, to date, more than one-third of all the work completed on the project has been conducted by Indigenous people.

 On Oct.
 2, 2018, TC Energy announced it would proceed with construction of the Coastal GasLink pipeline project.
-In conjunction with that announcement, the company noted that as part of its funding plan for this $6.6-billion project it intends to explore joint venture partners and project financing.
+In conjunction with that announcement, the company noted that as part of its funding plan for the Project it intends to explore joint venture partners and project financing.

 We believe engagement is a two-way process.
 We encourage British Columbians to share their views and concerns with us through outlets such as this web page.

 Where possible, we prefer face-to-face communication with people potentially affected by the project.
 Our communications and engagement program has included and will continue to include free, public community information sessions; presentations to local government councils and community groups; community engagement brochures, newsletters and information packages; and the project website.

 Have a question?
 Ask us here.